-Thaana Serndha Koottam Movie Review
+Thaana Serndha Koottam Movie Review: This Gang Takes Us For A Worthy & Enjoyable Ride!

 Script & Direction - Vignesh Sivan

-Vignesh Sivan is back in action after the humongous success of Naanum Rowdy Thaan, which had hit the theatres in 2015.
-Thaana Serndha Koottam is the third directorial venture of the young film-maker.
-It is also the first association of Suriya and Vignesh Sivan.
+Vignesh Sivan has smartly adapted the main storyline of Special 26 and placed in a milieu, which is quite familiar to the Tamil film audiences.
+He has also added some extra elements which ups the entertainment quotient of the movie.
+Despite, being a story set in 1980s, there are some references to the present day issues and they have been smartly imbibed and one wouldn't feel any disparity.

-The cinematography department of Thaana Serndha Koottam has been handled by Dinesh Krishnan.
-A Sreekar Prasad has taken care of the editing department.
+The film-maker in him is ably packaged the product without losing the entertainment quotient at any time.
+Yes, there are a few instances in the first half and towards the ending portions, where he loses the control, but he confidently gets back to track.
+The placing of the songs are perfect and doesn't affect the flow of the film.
+Moreover, he doesn't overuse the mass elements and keep the characters as themselves.

-Stay tuned with Filmibeat to read the complete review of Thaana Serndha Koottam..
+The cinematography department of Thaana Serndha Koottam has been handled by Dinesh Krishnan and he has done a commendable job.
+A Sreekar Prasad has taken care of the editing department and he could have done a better job in first half.